elliottcooper18/TCP-Joke-Server/README.md

   The function `read_line_from_network()` is used to continually read from the network until all characters have been read.
 This is because only a specific number of bytes can be read at one time, and by using this function that I have written, it allows for all the data to be captured by the buffer.

    A structure is used to store some information about the user, name and age.
-If I was to expand on this in the future, age could be evaluated, and some more adult jokes could be used, based on the age.
+If I was to expand on this in the future, age could be evaluated, and some adult jokes could be used, based on the age.